 Data on outcome results were summarized in evidence tables (see Appendix Tables D9-D18) and synthesized quantitatively and qualitatively in the body of the review.
 Data from OLEs and observational studies were described narratively only and not included in the quantitative syntheses.
 Using the available trial data, we conducted network meta-analyses (NMAs) for each outcome of interest, including tolerability and harms, when data existed from at least three trials that were sufficiently similar in population, interventions, outcomes, time point, and other characteristics.
-Based in part on availability of data from sufficiently similar trials, we conducted NMAs on the following efficacy outcomes, separately for chronic and episodic migraine: the change from baseline in monthly migraine days, 50% responders (episodic migraine only), and the change from baseline in days per month using acute medications.
-Due to limited data, 50% responders in the chronic migraine population and quality of life data using MIDAS, HIT-6, and MSQ for both populations are described narratively only.
-We also conducted NMAs for all-cause discontinuations separately for trials of chronic and episodic migraine and NMAs for SAEs and discontinuations due to AEs, pooling trials in chronic and episodic migraine.
-Specific AEs reported by ≥ 5% of patients in a given study were too infrequently reported for a NMA and are described narratively only.
+Based in part on availability of data from sufficiently similar trials, we conducted NMAs on the following efficacy outcomes, separately for chronic and episodic migraine: the change from baseline in monthly migraine days, 50% responders (episodic migraine only), the change from baseline in monthly headache days (chronic migraine only), and the change from baseline in days per month using acute medications.
+Due to limited data, 50% responders in the chronic migraine population, monthly headache days in the episodic migraine population, and quality of life data using MIDAS, HIT-6, and MSQ for both populations are described narratively only.
+We also conducted NMAs for all-cause discontinuations separately for trials of chronic and episodic migraine and NMAs for SAEs and discontinuations due to AEs pooling trials in chronic and episodic migraine.
+Specific AEs reported by $\geq 5\%$ of patients in a given study were too infrequently reported for an NMA and are described narratively only.

 For studies that reported data at multiple time points, we included data at the latest time point for the NMA.
-Where feasible, we also conducted NMAs separately at monthly time points (e.g., four weeks, eight weeks, 12 weeks); these results are available in Appendix Tables D28-D30.
-In addition, we conducted network meta-regression analyses with study duration as a covariate; these analyses did not provide a better fit and results are also available in Appendix Tables D28-D30.
+Where feasible, we also conducted NMAs separately at monthly time points (e.g., four weeks, eight weeks, 12 weeks); these results are available in Appendix Tables D29-D32.
+In addition, we conducted network meta-regression analyses with study duration as a covariate; these analyses did not provide a better fit and results are also available in Appendix Tables D29-D32.

-All NMAs were conducted in a Bayesian framework with random effects on the treatment parameters using the gemtc package in R.79 Continuous outcomes were analysed using a normal likelihood and identity link; binary outcomes were analysed using a binomial likelihood and logit link.80 Tabular results below were presented for the treatment effects (mean difference or odds ratio, OR) of each intervention versus placebo along with 95% credible intervals (95% CrI).
-The expected change from baseline or proportion of patients experiencing the outcome were also presented when anchoring to the average placebo effect observed across the trials.
-Additional details regarding the analysis methods, network diagrams, and league tables with all pairwise results are provided in Appendix D including Appendix Tables D19-D27 and Figures D1-D8.
+All NMAs were conducted in a Bayesian framework with random effects on the treatment parameters using the gemtc package in R.119 Continuous outcomes were analysed using a normal likelihood and identity link; binary outcomes were analysed using a binomial likelihood and logit link.120 Tabular results below were presented for the treatment effects (mean difference or odds ratio [OR]) of each intervention versus placebo along with 95% credible intervals (95% CrI).
+The expected change from baseline or proportion of patients experiencing the outcome were also presented when anchoring to the average placebo effect observed across the CGRP inhibitor trials.
+Additional details regarding the analysis methods, network diagrams, and league tables with all pairwise results are provided in Appendix D including Appendix Tables D19-D28 and Figures D1-D10.